brianyamasaki/japan2023-astro/src/content/destinations/takayama/morning-market.md

 ![Dango](/assets/takayama/PXL_20230409_003611204.jpg)

-We bought dango, which is small mochi covered with a sweetened soy sauce ccoating.
+We bought dango, which is small skewered mochi that is charcoal grilled, then covered with a sweetened soy sauce coating.